devbyjonah/metronome/README.md

 Metronome app implemented using React on the frontend and Node/Express on the backend for user authentication.
-Additionally this project will make you use of Bootstrap 5 for styling and the web audio API for precise scheduling of audio events in the metronome component.
+Additionally this project will make use of Bootstrap 5 for styling and the web audio API for precise scheduling of audio events in the metronome component.